cwperry/mighty90-v2/content/history/chapter-10-the-storm/_index.md

 Morison, Samuel Eliot.
 History of United States Naval Operations in WWII Vol. XIII: The Liberation of the Philippines.
 Boston: Little, Brown and Company Inc., 1959.

 Peddie, Jim.
-Private collection of ASTORIA CL-90 documents.
+Private collection of *Astoria* CL-90 documents.

 Schnipper, Herman.
 Excerpt from “Typhoon Cobra: December 18, 1944.”
 The Jerseyman, December 2003, p.10